 - 2 tomatoes (or 200g of canned grated tomato)

 How to make paella negra?

-Follow the easy steps, and you won’t have problems to make a superb Black Paella With Squid and Shrimp, in my opinion, it is the best paella negra recipe (or one of the best) because it follows the traditional method but easing the process to make it easy to do.
+In order to cook this seafood paella negra, just follow the easy steps, and you won’t have problems to make a superb Black Paella With Squid and Shrimp.
+In my opinion, it is the best paella negra recipe because it follows the traditional method but easing the process to make doable for everyone.
 Just be careful with the ink and enjoy it.

 🥘 Prep time: 20′

 - Peel and chop onion and cloves of garlic.
 Wash, chop and remove seeds from peppers; peel, chop and remove seeds from tomatoes.